TheGamer3514/autosend/readme.md

 3. Now your token should be coppied to your clipboard!
 # How To Send Messages To Users
 1. Go on [Discord Web](https://discord.com/app) and go to the user you want to dm.
 Then copy the numbers at the end of url, for example `https://discord.com/channels/@me/1024353330987802664` you would copy `1024353330987802664`
-2. Paste it into the config
+2. Paste it into the config.
 Simple!